 If cooking makes you happy, you definitely need this happy little apron.
 There are three tiers of ruffles in a shorter, sassier style plus an extra flounce across the bodice.
 An easy-to-assemble pattern is included.

 Careful fussy cutting and renaissance details give this apron its unique style.
 Pattern downloads are offered for the bodice pieces as well as the pretty oval pocket.
 Originally done in the Elizabeth collection by Tula Pink.

 Pull out some pretty fabrics from your scrap stash and blend them together into a happy mix of pattern and color.
 Each mitt uses up to four different fabrics.
 They’d make a great gift for wedding shower season!

-Babies need blankets.
-When my kids were small, I liked to think of our blanket collection as little baby drop cloths.
-Because, just like painters, babies are often in need of their own little piece of clean real estate, which they can then destroy as they choose.
-In my mind, a cute blanket is always
+Cute blankets are always a welcome baby gift.
+Like painters need their protective drop cloths, babies are often in need of their own little piece of clean real estate, which they can then destroy as they choose.

 Soft and light as a cloud, our double gauze scarves are a perfect accessory for warmer weather.
 The deep ruffled ends add just the right bit of flounce without too much bulk.
 So lightweight, you can twist two together.